vronizor/vronizor.github.io/_posts/2021-06-16-running-this-website.md

 author: Vincent Thorne
 ---

-How to create and maintain [my personal website](http://vronizor.github.io) built on [Jekyll](https://jekyllrb.com/) and hosted on [GitHub Pages](https://pages.github.com/).
+How to create and maintain [my personal website](http://vronizor.github.io) built with [Jekyll](https://jekyllrb.com/) and hosted on [GitHub Pages](https://pages.github.com/).

 # Create the website

 A thorough guide is available in the [GitHub docs](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/creating-a-github-pages-site-with-jekyll).
-Since I first built the website things have changed but I also mostly forgot you I did it (surely my developer friend helped me).
+Since I first built the website things have changed quite a bit, and I also mostly forgot how I did it (surely my developer friend was key to this step).

 # Running locally and maintaining

 The website is made out of ruby Gems.
-The way to keep Gems' dependencies correct is Bundler.
-Most of the operations should be done through Bundler.
+The way to keep Gems' dependencies correct and compatible with one another is to use Bundler.
+Thus, most of the operations should be done through Bundler.

 1. `cd /Users/vinceth/Documents/GitHub/vronizor.github.io`
 2. `bundle exec jekyll serve` to serve the website locally